SalishSeaCast/docs/code-notes/salishsea-nemo/quickstart/computecanada.rst

     salishsea run SalishSea.yaml $PROJECT/$USER/MEOPAR/SalishSea/results/my_excellent_results

-:command:`salishsea run` returns the relative path and name of the temporary run directory, and the job identifier assigned by the queue manager, something like:
+:command:`salishsea run` returns the path and name of the temporary run directory, and the job identifier assigned by the queue manager, something like: